Teaching English abroad is without a doubt one of the best decisions I’ve ever made for myself.

 6. There’s a lot to see

-Whether you teach in the North, Central, South, Northeast or Southeast regions (see the differences in regions here), you won’t be disappointed by Thailand’s natural beauty.
+Whether you teach in the North, Central, South, Northeast or Southeast regions (see the differences in regions with our beginner’s guide to teaching english in Thailand), you won’t be disappointed by Thailand’s natural beauty.
 From the rolling green mountains in the far North to the sprawling white sand beaches in the South or the quaint farm communities of the Northeast, there’s something for everyone to love, and always there will be plenty to see on a weekend trip nearby.

 7. You’ll learn Thai from your students

 One of the best parts about teaching, at least for me, is the opportunity to always be learning.
 You’ll learn so much from your students about culture, holidays, food, Thai language and more.
 They love the opportunity to teach you a thing or two, and they’ll be so excited to hear you say anything in Thai.
-Even though it’s not a requirement to learn the language in order to teach English in Thailand, our premium TEFL programs (see more here) come with a Thai language course so you can get a head start on your new life in Thailand, or perhaps just gain a few laughs from your class!
+Even though it’s not a requirement to learn the language in order to teach English in Thailand, our premium TEFL course in Thailand come with a Thai language course so you can get a head start on your new life in Thailand, or perhaps just gain a few laughs from your class!

 8. The food is delicious

 Have you ever had Thai food in a restaurant where you’re from?
 If you think that’s good, imagine what it tastes like in the motherland.
 Food carts line the streets of almost every Thai city and town (there’s a joke that Thais are never more than 20 feet from food because it’s such an important part of their culture, and you’ll often see them eating at all hours of the day!), and they’re filled with some of the freshest fruits, best dishes and traditional snacks.
 Even better, most street food costs only between $1-2!

 Have I mentioned how beautiful this country is?
 Well, add to it the year-round tropical climate with temperatures rarely dropping below 80 (F) degrees, and you’re in for a real working holiday.